Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Experiments

 \subsubsection{Ablation of Components}

-We analyze the effect of each component of our method on the overall performance.
+We analyze the effect of each component of our method.
 In Tab.~\ref{table:ablation_component}, we present results for $n=1, 20, 50, 100$ with and without latent averaging and unsupervised validation.
-We use $k_{top}=10$ and $t=70$ for default when applied.
-In addition to SAR, we report SAR@FAR(=1e-4, 1e-3, 1-e2) scores which are similar to the concept of TAR@FAR widely used in T/F evaluations which facilitates a more thorough analysis of our work.
-Results in Tab.~\ref{table:ablation_component} reveal that using more initial samples and applying ALSUV yields the best performance.
-Compared to optimizing a single latent without ALSUV, our method increases SAR by 46.14\% for LFW, 12.23\% for CFP-FP, and 22.62\% for AgeDB-30 on average.
+We use $k_{top}=10$ and $t_{avg}=70$ for default when applied.
+We additionally report SAR@FAR(=1e-4, 1e-3, 1-e2), which is the success attack rate at thresholds of FAR.
+SAR@FAR is similar to TAR@FAR widely used in T/F evaluations, facilitating a more thorough analysis.
+Results in Tab.~\ref{table:ablation_component} reveal that using more initial samples and applying ALSUV yield the best performance.
+Comparing with optimizing a single latent without ALSUV, our method increases SAR by 46.14\% for LFW, 12.23\% for CFP-FP, and 22.62\% for AgeDB-30 on average.